cssninjaStudio/fresh/README.md

 ## More

 You liked Fresh?
-Find more premium bulma templates on [Css Ninja](https://cssninja.io/category/all).
+Find more premium bulma templates on [Css Ninja](https://cssninja.io/category/all) and explore your views.

 Check also our premium Envato bulma themes [Css Ninja](https://cssninja.io/themes).